bradyjoslin/xtp-integration-exercise/README.md

 This will get called by Yak when it gets the `/loudify` command.
 So all we're doing returning a new message uppercasing the body of the input message.

-Now to install the code in Yak, from the plugin directory, run these two commands:
+Now to install the code in Yak, from the plugin directory, run this command:

 ```
 # Build and install the plugin